Public Tribes Tribe Servers

 Tribe Apps and their main purpose:

-Note: For the ease of testing, Wanderer, Elders, Shaman and Servant have the same features as the Chief app, at this stage of development.
+Note: For the ease of testing, Wanderer, Elders, Shaman and Attendant have the same features as the Chief app, at this stage of development.

 Note to dedicated apps: For convenience reasons, some of the Chief App features have been additionally externalized to individual and independently running apps (Ias -> Deed and Locations -> Colony).
 This allows a Chief to outsource some tasks not only to parallel running applications but also to other users, while focusing on the actual tasks or activities of his Tribe.